-The Entrance fees are different according trekking destination (National Park, Conservation Area, Wildlife Reserve and nationality).
-Here we are providing you updated information of Trekking Permit Fees in Nepal.
+The Entrance fees are different according to trekking destination (National Park, Conservation Area, Wildlife Reserve, and nationality).
+Here we are providing you updated information on Trekking Permit Fees in Nepal.

 National Parks Fee:

 - National Park Fees will be required to trek in areas such as:

 - Sagarmatha National Park (Everest) (3000+13%) - RS 3,390 per person